- Create a single-payer non-profit national health insurance program

 - The reduction of private health insurance will significantly lower costs, even with the income tax increase from 1.45% to 4%

-This system will also include dental, vision, mental health, emergency, home health care, nursing homes, and skilled nursing facilities.
+This system will also include dental, vision, mental health, emergency, home health care, chiropractic, physical therapy, nursing homes, and skilled nursing facilities.
 Quality home health care is both cheaper than nursing homes and maintains a better quality of life.

 What if you want to choose your plan?
 The choice of a healthcare plan is a trap in today's system.
 The main issue being, your plan is tied to your job where your employer is the one who picks a plan or two for you to choose from.
 The plans consistently change year in and year out, while costing more and covering less.
 What we need is the ability to choose our doctors, not our health providers.
 Under a single-payer system there are no more lose-lose choices.